 Since The CAUSE Foundation® was created by United Flight Attendants, it is run by a Board of Directors made up of volunteer Flight Attendants.
 The Board establishes the financial goals and operating policies of the Foundation.
 At each base, a committee made up of volunteer Flight Attendants conducts local fundraising activities.
 They also handle Flight Attendants’ requests for assistance.
 Requests for assistance are approved based on the Foundation’s policies and I.R.S. guidelines.
 Most volunteers of The CAUSE Foundation® are full-time United Flight Attendants.

 How do I apply for a grant?

 Once the application is reviewed and approved, a request for funds is submitted to The CAUSE Foundation® office.
 Every effort is made to process the request as quickly as possible, however, since we are all full-time Flight Attendants, this could take up to 3 weeks.
 Details of each applicant’s financial need are strictly confidential.
 ALL CAUSE Reps sign a confidentiality agreement.

 My house just burned down.
 Can CAUSE Help me?

 Unfortunately, no. We cannot help with disaster or hardship relief.
 CAUSE can only help with medical needs, as designated by the IRS.
 We need documentation from a doctor to process a claim.

 How can I donate to CAUSE?

-Payroll deduction is no longer an option.
-Recurring donations through our website has replaced payroll deduction.
+Recurring donations Can be made monthly through payroll deductions or with a credit/debit card by going to our website.
 You can also send a check to The CAUSE Foundation®.

 Who can apply for a grant?